 3.2.6 Water permeation—a process in which water enters, flows and spreads within and discharges from a material.

 There are national and local regulations or codes such as the ASTM, NFPA, CRC (California Residential Code) or CBC (California Building Code) for buildings.
 These codes tell contractors things like for example, tolerances within building materials, construction limitations as well as expectations.
 You may see references to these or other codes and standards in our reporting.

-Prior to Exterior Wall Water Intrusion Testing, we will ask you about any leak-related repairs you had done in the past, such as pipe repairs, roof repairs, window repairs etc… Knowing this information helps the our team to properly identify old damage.
+Prior to Exterior Wall Water Intrusion Testing, we will ask you about any leak-related repairs you had done in the past, such as pipe repairs, roof repairs, window repairs, etc… Knowing this information helps our team to properly identify old damage.

 - Visual appearance of common problem areas, such as wall surfaces, joints between walls and the floor, and window or door frames